 In the GAPS diet, raw egg yolk is introduced during the second stage because they are easily digested and absorbed quickly.
 Eggs provide wonderful nutrition!

-If you’ve learned how to make mayonnaise and tried this Homemade Mayonnaise or any other recipe on Cultured Palate please take a minute to rate the recipe and leave a comment letting me know how you liked it.
+If you’ve learned how to make mayonnaise and tried this Homemade Mayonnaise recipe, or any other recipe on Cultured Palate please take a minute to rate the recipe and leave a comment letting me know how you liked it.
 I love hearing from you!
 You can also FOLLOW ME on PINTEREST, FACEBOOK, INSTAGRAM, YouTube and TWITTER.

 Skip the jar on the shelf and make your own for the best flavor and nutrition.